 Opt instead for a hardwood floor cleaner that will enhance and protect the shine and surface of your floor.
-Remember that mopping with too much water or any cleaner is a big mistake for hardwood floors.
-They can warp or have the surface damaged when left wet.
+Remember, mopping with too much water or any cleaner is a big mistake for hardwood floors—they can warp or have the surface damaged when left wet.

-To really get the problem dealt with, you need to get a pet specific carpet cleaner.
-These carpet cleaners can help to break down the stain so that your pet won't smell their past mistake and repeat it again in the same spot.
+To really get the problem dealt with, you need to get a pet-specific carpet cleaner.
+These carpet cleaners can help to break down the stain, so your pet won't smell their past mistake and repeat it again in the same spot.
 Enzymatic carpet cleaners can be found in grocery stores or anywhere where you buy cleaning supplies.

-Stone surfaces can be etched and damaged by vinegar.
-For best results check with your stone supplier for guidance on vinegar and the best cleaners.
-Often, all that is needed is water and a soft cloth to keep your stone looking great.
+Stone surfaces, such as granite or quartz countertops, can be etched and damaged by the use of vinegar.
+For best results, check with your stone supplier for guidance on vinegar and the best cleaners—often, all that is needed is water and a soft cloth to keep your stone looking great.

 For granite countertops, a lot of people recommend a dedicated stone cleaner, but plain water and a microfiber cleaning cloth is usually all you need to get the stone to shine.